jonathanbossenger/block-theme-course/module-06/03-Using-Block-Patterns-in-Themes.md

 <h2 class="has-text-align-center"><?php _e( 'Welcome to My Site', 'themeslug' ); ?></h2>
 ```

-Now, follow this process for all three blocks with text strings in them.
+> **Do:** Now, follow this process for all three blocks with text strings in them.
 Your `patterns/hero.php` file should now look similar to the following:

 ```php
 <?php